Valley Park still bringing community together

 “We work together on managing staff and on big-picture projects,” Deal said.
 “Justin and I believe that we can make a positive impact and get the park moving in the right direction.”

-The pair have several projects in the works, as they move Valley Park forward in the direction of progress, growth, and service to the community.
+The pair has several projects in the works as they move Valley Park forward in the direction of progress, growth and service to the community.

 “Currently, we are working on repurposing the front barn.
 That indoor space will be utilized for both the Saturday morning Putnam Farmers Market and for indoor batting cages on the other days,” Deal explains.

-Note: EDITOR’S NOTE: Some of the events listed in this story could change as a result of Putnam County’s status on the West Virginia Division of Health and Human Resource’s county alert map system.
-Please check with Valley Park’s Facebook page or website for updated information.